 It can really aggravate this condition.

-This pillow with the built-in ice pack from Amazon can offer relief.
+This pillow, with the built-in ice pack, can offer quick, easy relief.
+I keep an icepack in the freezer for my daughter that gets this headache.
+You can pick it up from Amazon.
 I own one.
 I’ve used it for this.
+I keep an icepack in the freezer for my daughter that gets this headache.
 Make sure you cover the upper half of the neck with the ice pack.
-It is great when you are seated but it’s better to use these standard cloth-covered ice packs if you like to lay on the ice.
+It works well when you are seated, but it’s better to use these standard cloth-covered ice packs if you like to lay on the ice.
 One of those is included with the pillow if you want both options.

-Even though the pain, burning, and tingling are in the back of your head, One of these patches on the back of your neck can release the muscle that entraps the nerve.
-Give it about 15 minutes, until you can really feel the patch.
+I know that the pain, burning, and tingling are in the back of your head.
+Still, one of these patches on the back of your neck can release the muscle that entraps the nerve.
+Give it about 15 minutes, until you can feel the cooling of the patch.
 Gently going through the stretches in The Box can offer more relief.
 These patches are available and most drug and grocery stores and here on Amazon.

 This stretching protocol can be very effective.
-Focus on the back of your neck when you do the top and the front of your neck when you do the bottom.
+Focus on the back of your neck when you ice-and-stretch the top.
+On the front of your neck, focus on the bottom, near your collar bone.
 There is a spot just below the midpoint of your neck that has to release to deactivate this trigger point.
-IT might click and that’s a good thing.
+It might click, and that’s a good thing.

-This usually involves some displaced joints in the upper cervicals.
+This usually involves some displaced joints in the upper cervical vertebrae.
 Lasting relief may involve some therapeutic treatment.
 See your trigger point specialist for a proper assessment and lasting relief.

 This site is undergoing changes.
 Starting in early 2020, we began changing the format of the posts to include more extensive self-care, illustrations, therapist notes, anatomy, and protocols.
 We’d love your feedback.
 We are adding posts and converting the old posts as quickly as time permits.